NguyenPhongVN/DocC-SwiftUI-Hooks/Sources/DocCHooks/Documentation.docc/GettingStarted.md

 ```
 A hook to use the most recent phase of asynchronous operation of the passed function.
-The function will be performed at the first update and will be re-performed according to the given updateStrategy.
+The function will be performed at the first update and will be re-performed according to the given `updateStrategy`.
-Chức năng sẽ được thực hiện ở lần update đầu tiên và sẽ được thực hiện lại theo updateStrategy đã cho.
+Chức năng sẽ được thực hiện ở lần update đầu tiên và sẽ được thực hiện lại theo `updateStrategy` đã cho.

 ```swift
 let phase = useAsync(.once) {